 I am a poet and writer.
 My first novel Dedalus is a sequel to James Joyce's Ulysses and was published by Henningham Family Press in 2018.

 My poetry collections are The Hutton Inquiry (2005), Zeppelins (2008) THE

 RESTRUCTURE (2012, all with Salt Publishing) and Speculatrix (Penned in the Margins, 2014).
-I have recorded a CD with the Poetry Archive and had work in a number of anthologies, including The Best of British Poetry 2011, 2013, 2014 and 2015.
+I have recorded my work with the Poetry Archive and had work in a number of anthologies, including The Best of British Poetry 2011, 2013, 2014 and 2015.